oscypio/Signspeak_local_fork/README.md

 </pre>

-- Format of the data I'm sending to Michal & Mohammed.
+- Format of the data I'm sending to ML part.
 I added two fields:
     - sequenceNumber: rank in the list sent.
     - receivedAt-the moment it's received in the backend:
 <pre>